WindRiverLinux22/wrlinux/scripts/gen-image/doc/target_xilinx-zynqmp.README.md

     $ sudo umount /dev/sdX*
     $ eject

 This should give you a bootable micro SD card device.
-Insert the SD card into SD slot on zcu102 board, and then power on, then enter u-boot shell:
+Insert the SD card into SD slot on zcu102 board, and then power on, then enter u-boot shell, the image should boot, enter the following commands if it doesn't:

     $ setenv mmcdev 0
     $ setenv mmcpart 1